October 2011

 Age-well Newsletter

-“ Health is a state of complete physical, mental and social well-being, and not merely the absence of disease or infirmity."
+Health is a state of complete physical, mental and social well-being, and not merely the absence of disease or infirmity."
+World Health Organization, 1948

-Hi again, everybody!
 I am Mary Treacy founder and editor of the Age Well web site and this is the second issue of our monthly Newsletter.

 As you can imagine, we'd like as many people as possible to read our age-well newsletter.
 Please forward this newsletter to your friends and family and anyone else you think would benefit from this information and age-well.org website.
+If you enjoy an article or webpage on our site, please click on the facebook like button and share this page with your friends via social media pages.
+Anything that will spread the word would be most appreciated.

-And remember, if you receive this newsletter from one of your friends and would like to register to receive this monthly newsletter, please add your name and email address to this safe and secure Opt-in Form knowing that we have a very strict anti-spam policy and will never pass on your contact details to a third party or send you spam.
+And remember, if you receive this newsletter from one of your friends and would like to register to receive this monthly newsletter, please add your name and email address to this safe and secure

 What's New?

+This month I want to introduce you to another of our health correspondents, Michelle Botes, who comes from South Africa.
+Michelle, who has a diploma in Journalism and Media Studies and is currently studying for diplomas in Creative Photography and Advanced Reflexology, has been writing for age-well.org for the past two years.
 Michelle is passionate about keeping fit and healthy and told me that the advice she read in the age-well.org web site helped her lose weight and increased her energy.
 She said that this helped her break out of a vicious circle, when back problems prevented her from exercising and she had very low energy levels and motivation.

 Michelle also said that her new found energy gave her the motivation to cook healthier meals for the whole family, so everyone benefited.
 Her increased well-being encouraged her to want to help others and stimulated her to contribute to the site's development.